- Mieh Mieh camp was established in 1954 south of Saida.

 Mieh Mieh Camp

 Mieh Mieh refugee camp is located south of the city of Saida.
-The camp was established in 1954 and extends over an area of 54,000 sq m.
+The camp was established in 1954 and extends over an area of 54,000 square meters.
 The camp survived a series of major events in 1982, when the Israeli invasion destroyed many of the camp’s shelters.
 These shelters were not rebuilt and alternative shelters were built instead along the southern border of the camp.
 This section is not an official part of the camp and is known as the Wadi sector.
-The camp suffered further damage in July of 1991 due to clashes between Palestinian militant groups and the Lebanese army.
+The camp suffered further damage in July 1991 due to clashes between Palestinian militant groups and the Lebanese army.

 REFUGEE CAMPS IN Lebanon

 - There is one UNRWA school in the camp, which provides basic education for more than 400 students.

 - There is one health centre in the camp that opens three and a half days per week.